 The program is designed to help commercial and industrial customers replace aging, inefficient equipment and systems with energy efficient alternatives.
 Complete an energy assessment with a qualified contractor to identify beneficial energy efficiency improvements.

 Energy Assessment Grant Opportunity

-Program participants must be “consumers or users of gas or electricity whose purchase of those commodities from a distributor is subject to the public utility tax on gas or electricity.”
-This includes non-residential entities, except for political subdivisions, state government agencies, public schools and automobile manufacturers.
+Program participants are non-residential entities that pay the Public Utility Tax.
+Participants must be “consumers or users of gas or electricity whose purchase of those commodities from a distributor is subject to the public utility tax on gas or electricity.”
+This includes non-residential entities, except for political subdivisions, state government agencies, public schools, and automobile manufacturers.
 For more information on who pays the public utility tax, please see: http://delcode.delaware.gov/title30/c055/index.shtml.
 Applicants should check their utility bills to confirm payment of the tax.
-A copy of the bill must be submitted for verification with each funding application.
+A copy of the applicant's electric or natural gas bill must be submitted with the EEIF application for verification of program eligibility.

 Please email Patricia Murray with questions regarding the EEIF Program.